 “Nonsense,” Siri said.
 “Vivenna looked forward to it.
 I don’t think she can feel hatred.
 She was always just calm and careful and perfect.”

-Susebron paused.
+Susebron frowned.

 “I sound bitter, don’t it?”
 Siri said, sighing.
 “I don’t mean to.
 I really do love Vivenna.
 She was always there, watching out for me.
 But, it seemed to me when I was younger that she made too many efforts to cover up for me.
 She was always there, the big sister, pulling me out of trouble, scolding me calmly, then seeing that I wasn’t punished as much as I should have been.